Seidel School Strategic Plan

 Mission and Goals

-The mission of the Seidel School of Education and Professional Studies is to provide opportunities for our students to become excellent professionals in the fields of Education and Human Services.
+The mission of the Seidel School of Education is to provide opportunities for our students to become excellent professionals in the fields of Education and Human Services.
 To implement this mission, the Seidel School fosters outstanding teaching, scholarship/creative activity, and service and cultivates a learning-centered community which strives to meet national standards for excellence by offering high quality, innovative professional programs.
 The Seidel School is committed to community involvement, professional collaboration, regional partnerships, and national and international outreach in an increasingly diverse and interdependent society.

 - To provide to our diverse, capable students the opportunities and experiences necessary to become ethical, resourceful professionals in education and human services by offering high quality, innovative professional programs which are characterized by active learning and which meet or exceed national standards for excellence.